 “21st Century,” a song from Hannah’s early days with The Stiffs, charged the crowd to their feet.
 With subversive iconoclasm and examining lyrics, Gerry Hannah & the New Questioning Coyote Brigade kept their rock relevant, exploratory and engaging.

-After a brief change, The Joey Only Outlaw Band took the stage, on a whirlwind tour from the Cariboo.
+Hailing a whirlwind tour from the Cariboo, The Joey Only Outlaw Band took the stage next.
 The crowd, reflecting the diverse mix of the night, were on their feet and dancing immediately, largely unwavering for the full and powerful set from Only & the Outlaws.

 Calling for a “resource revolution,” he introduced the title track of his freshly released album No More Trouble in the Peace, questioning the legitimacy of current industry policies, while the crowd keeps dancing.